PolandOfficial Name: Republic of Poland

 Unpredictable weather throughout the year can cause problems on the roads.
 For instance, Poland experienced numerous floods in 2010, during which many bridges were closed and road travel was significantly disrupted.
 Please monitor local conditions when traveling.

 Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the website of Poland’s National Tourist Office and Poland's Ministry of Infrastructure, which is responsible for road safety.
+Also, we suggest that you visit the website of Poland’s National Tourist Office and Development Poland's Ministry of Infrastructure and Development, which is responsible for road safety.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Poland's Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Poland's air carrier operations.
 For more information, travelers may visit the FAA’s safety assessment page.